 When are these forms due?

 The deadline for submitting both forms is the same.
 It is the middle of the fourth month of the calendar year.
-In 2023, it’s April 18 because the 15th falls on the weekend.
+In 2024, it’s April 15.

 Can I e-file a tax return?